LongLong10203/IUPAC-master/README.md

     - Bug fix
     - Improve user experience
     - **Redesign the algorithm for generating organic compounds**
+- 29/11/2024
+    - Vulnerability fix to prevent cheating
+    - Update database schema to include created_at and updated_at column

 ### The website has not been officially released yet